chemicola/chemicola/README.md

 ## Hola!
 Hello there! 👋

-🇪🇸 Soy un chico que se encuentra aprendiendo sobre un mundo tan interesante como es el Desarrollo Web, aquí puedes ver algunos de mis proyectos.
+:es: Soy un chico que se encuentra aprendiendo sobre un mundo tan interesante como es el Desarrollo Web, aquí puedes ver algunos de mis proyectos.

-🇬🇧 I'm a guy learning about the interesting world of Web Development.
+:uk: I'm a guy learning about the interesting world of Web Development.
 Check out some of my projects here.

 <!--
 **chemicola/chemicola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.